-The Sanctuary offers a quite space within the hospice that you can use to take time for yourself.
+The Sanctuary offers a quiet space within Compton that you can use to take time for yourself.
 Meditate, pray or use the space to reflect, it is there whenever you need it.
-Holy books and other religious materials are available for you to use, and you are welcome to take these to The Woods centre or to your room to read at your leisure should you wish to.
+Holy books and other religious materials are available for you to use, and you are welcome to take these to the Day Therapies Centre or to your room to read at your leisure should you wish to.

 Our sanctuary also offers a place for you to light candles, remember loved ones and to write down your thoughts, wishes or prayers.